DandanITman/ScapeRune/README.md

-# RuneScape Classic Recreation

 # ScapeRune - RuneScape Classic Recreation

 🚀 **Live Repository**: https://github.com/DandanITman/ScapeRune

 A modern recreation of RuneScape Classic built with TypeScript, React, Three.js, and Vite.
-This project features authentic RSC combat mechanics, continuous two-way combat, and a complete 3D world with isometric camera.
+This project features authentic RSC combat mechanics, comprehensive skill systems, world building with NPCs and towns, banking, shopping, and a complete 3D world with isometric camera.

 ## 🎮 Project Overview

 This project aims to recreate the nostalgic experience of RuneScape Classic as a single-player browser game using modern web technologies.
-The game features a 3D isometric world, comprehensive skill system, combat mechanics, and all the beloved features that made the original game special.
+The game features a 3D isometric world, comprehensive skill system, combat mechanics, world building with towns and NPCs, and all the beloved features that made the original game special.

-## 🚀 Current Features (MVP)
+## 🚀 Current Features

-### ✅ Implemented
+### ✅ Complete Systems
+- **🏗️ Foundation Systems**: Complete 3D engine, UI framework, and core architecture
+- **⚔️ Combat & Skills**: Full combat system with 8 implemented skills (Woodcutting, Mining, Fishing, Smithing, Cooking, Fletching, Crafting)
+- **🎒 Items & Equipment**: Comprehensive item system with equipment slots and bonuses
+- **🔨 Crafting & Production**: Complete production chains from raw materials to finished goods
+- **🏙️ World Building**: Towns, NPCs with dialogue, banking system, and shops

+### 🎯 Core Game Features
-- **3D Game World**: Isometric view with Three.js rendering
+- **3D Game World**: Isometric Lumbridge town with buildings and NPCs
-- **Player Character**: Basic 3D player model with movement
+- **Player Character**: 3D player model with full movement and animations
-- **Movement Controls**: WASD/Arrow key movement
-- **User Interface**: Classic RuneScape-style interface with panels
+- **Combat System**: Real-time combat with monsters, damage calculation, and health bars
-- **Stats System**: Complete 18-skill system with experience tracking
+- **18 Skills**: Complete skill system with experience, leveling, and requirements
-- **Game State Management**: Persistent game state using Zustand
-- **Inventory System**: 30-slot inventory grid (placeholder items)
+- **Banking**: Multi-tab bank storage with deposit/withdraw mechanics
-- **World Environment**: Basic terrain with trees and lighting
+- **Shopping**: Buy/sell system with NPCs and shops
+- **Equipment**: Weapon and armor system with stat bonuses
+- **Crafting**: Production skills for creating items and equipment

-### 🎯 Core Systems Framework
+### � Gameplay Systems
-- Experience calculation and level progression
-- Combat level calculation
-- Skill level requirements
+- **Movement**: Click-to-move with pathfinding and WASD camera controls
-- Basic item framework
+- **Inventory**: 30-slot inventory with item stacking and interaction
-- UI panel system (Stats, Inventory, Chat)
+- **NPCs**: Dialogue trees, banking services, and shop interactions
+- **Buildings**: Functional bank, general store, castle, and church
+- **Economy**: Gold-based trading system with supply and demand

 ## 🛠️ Tech Stack